Early College Awareness & Persistence Counselor

 - Can initiate, plan, and execute concurrent, deadline-driven projects from beginning to end with flawless attention to detail;

-- Is a learner.
+- Is a life-long learner.

 To apply, upload a resume and cover letter that outlines your candidacy.
 Your cover letter should explain in detail your qualifications for the position.
 Resumes without cover letters will not be reviewed.